 In A Half Century of Human Spaceflight I mentioned Kardashev again, and then went on to suggest my own technological measure of civilization based upon space travel metrics.
 There I formulated the following:

-● A Type I spacefaring civilization has the kind of minimal capacity that we now possess to loft satellites and human beings into orbit, and even to visit nearby heavenly bodies such as the moon.
+● A Stage 1 spacefaring civilization has the kind of minimal capacity that we now possess to loft satellites and human beings into orbit, and even to visit nearby heavenly bodies such as the moon.

-● A Type II spacefaring civilization might be defined as one that had established a permanent, self-sustaining presence off the surface of the world of its biological origin.
+● A Stage 2 spacefaring civilization might be defined as one that had established a permanent, self-sustaining presence off the surface of the world of its biological origin.

-● A Type III spacefaring civilization would have achieved practical and durable interstellar travel.
+● A Stage 3 spacefaring civilization would have achieved practical and durable interstellar travel.

-● A Type IV spacefaring civilizations would be defined in terms of practical and durable inter-galactic travel.
+● A Stage 4 spacefaring civilizations would be defined in terms of practical and durable inter-galactic travel.

 Not surprisingly, I prefer my own measure to that of Kardashev’s for several reasons.
 One of the reasons that I didn’t mention in the post in which I developed this idea is the ambiguity of the Kardashev metric in terms of actual vs. comparable energy usage.
 A carefully constructivist account of Kardashev would insist that a Type II civilization is “a civilization that is able to harness all of the power available from a single star” (from Wikipedia) and that all of this energy must in fact come from that star.
 In other words, given a strict conception of a Type II civilization, a civilization utilizing energy quantitatively equivalent to but not identical to the actual energy produced by a single star would not constitute a Type II civilization.
 I have read some accounts that confuse tapping the power of a star with harnessing the energy equivalent to a star.
 These are very different measures, but apparently these kind of conceptual slips routinely go unnoticed.